cozodb/cozo/IN_PROG.md

 ## Features

 * Relational database with [Datalog](https://en.wikipedia.org/wiki/Datalog) as the query language
-* Supports recursion, including recursion through (safe) aggregation, capable of expressing complex graph operations and algorithms
+* Recursive queries, especially recursion through (safe) aggregation, capable of expressing complex graph operations and algorithms
 * Fixed rules providing efficient whole-graph algorithms which integrate seamlessly with Datalog
 * Rich set of built-in functions and aggregations
 * Only a single executable, trivial to deploy and run
 * Easy to use from any programming language
-* Special support for [Jupyter](https://jupyter.org/) notebooks, integrate nicely with the Python DataScience ecosystem
+* Special support for [Jupyter](https://jupyter.org/) notebooks for integration with the Python DataScience ecosystem
-* Modern, clean, flexible syntax, nice error messages
+* Modern, clean, flexible syntax, informative error messages

 ## Teasers

-In the following, `*route` refers to a relation with two columns named `src` and `dst`, representing routes between airports.
+Here `*route` is a relation with two columns `src` and `dst`, representing a route between those airports.

-Find airports reachable by one stop from Frankfurt Airport (code `FRA`, the busiest airport in the world):
+Find airports reachable by one stop from Frankfurt Airport (code `FRA`):

 ```js
 ?[dst] := *route{src: 'FRA', dst: stop},
           *route{src: stop, dst}
 ```

-Find _all_ airports reachable from Frankfurt (i.e., the transitive closure) with code starting with the letter `A`:
+Find airports reachable from Frankfurt with any number of stops with code starting with the letter `A`:

 ```js